DmitryEfimenko/docker-cmd-js/README.md

 ### cmd.image
 ##### `cmd.image.build(imageName: string, opts?: IBuildImageOpts): Q.Promise<{}>`
 Builds desired image.
+Unless instructions on how to build are not provided via options, and an image with such name is found, it'll prompt you asking what you want to do.
 You can provide object with the following options:
 ```javascript
 export interface IBuildImageOpts {